List of Altair: A Record of Battles characters: Argyros

 Niki is a 16-year-old (14 at the start of the series) Gosti merchant and the only child of the deceased Gosti Bahram.
 She grew up helping her father's caravan since childhood and is knowledgeable about trading customs and laws.
 At fifteen, Niki recently lost her father and inherited his Zuakk, though she has trouble starting her own caravan due to her youth and lack of any individual success.
-With the help of Mahmut, Niki quickly becomes successful and now does business with Türkiye's support.
+With the help of Mahmut, Niki quickly becomes successful and now does business with Turkey's support.
 Although she broke Argyros laws, the council allows Niki to keep her Gosti status so Balt-Rhein will not target Argyros for Niki's assistance in subtly manipulating the empire's economy.
 Despite her age and small stature, Niki is very strong and tomboyish, remaining steadfast and loyal to Mahmut in spite of the potential dangers.
 Having known Wan Yixin since childhood, Niki is a skilled combatant and fights with tonfa.